IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cell-selection.md

 # {Platform} Cell Selection

-The selection feature enables rich data select capabilities in the Ignite UI for {Platform} `{ComponentName}`.
+The selection feature enables rich data select capabilities in the {ProductName} `{ComponentName}`.
 A variety of events and single select actions are available thanks to the powerful API and easy to use methods.
 The `{ComponentName}` now supports three modes for cell selection, and you can easily switch between them by changing `CellSelection` property.
 You can disable cell selection, you can select only one cell within the grid or to select multiple cells in the grid, which is provided as default option.

 <!-- ComponentStart: HierarchicalGrid -->
 In the `{ComponentName}` you can specify the cell selection mode on grid level.
 So for example in the parent grid multi-cell selection can be enabled, but in child grids cell selection mode can be single or disabled.